thomasclarke1969/documentation/client/websockets/change-packet.md

 * **Message.recipient_status**: Recipient status is updated as delivery and read receipts are received
 * **Conversation.last_message**: The ID for the Message is provided each time a new Message becomes the most recent Message
 * **Conversation.unread_message_count**: Any time a Conversation's unread message count changes, you will be notified

+Any field of an Identity object other than the `user_id` field may change.

 Note that it is common to receive multiple Layer Patch Operations in a single Change Packet, resulting in multiple changes to a properties.